BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 ***

 ## External signing device

-Most common are hardware wallets who’s makers often provide their own software to pair with.
-But there are also third party wallet applications that support external signing, or software that can be run on offline (air gapped) computers to perform the same function.
+The most common external signing devices are hardware wallets who’s makers often provide their own software to pair with.
+But, there are also third party wallet applications that support external signing, or software, that can be run on offline on airgapped computers to perform the same function.

 A wallet application that supports external signing can remove the need for the private key to be readable by the wallet software, thereby decreasing the risk of keeping keys on a device that is likely always connected to the internet.